-A gold bond investment should not only maintain its purchasing power, but also provide a real income stream to the state - unlike bonds denominated in fiat currencies where the yield does not generally compensate for losses resulting from inflation.
+A gold bond investment should not only maintain its purchasing power, but also provide real income to the state - unlike bonds denominated in fiat currencies where the yield does not generally compensate for losses resulting from inflation.

 The interest rate on dollars has both rapidly fallen and risen in recent years, but a gold interest rate will tend to be more stable.
 Additionally, a gold component in a state's investment portfolio reduces volatility while increasing overall returns.